azoth-lang/azoth.language.reference/src/introduction.md

 Azoth is a new language that is under development.
 It will be a general-purpose multi-paradigm language with structured concurrency and thread-safety.
 Documentation and resources can be found at [azoth-lang.org](http://azoth-lang.org).
-Azoth should be a compelling alternative to other high-level languages like C# and Java.
+Azoth should be a compelling alternative to other high-level languages like C#, Scala, and Java.
 It's focus on compile time safety aids in creating correct code.
 Other features of interest include:

 * Write Once, Compile Anywhere
-* Guaranteed Optimizations:
+* Guaranteed Optimizations
 * Asynchronous Everywhere
 * Type Inference
 * Generics with Partial Specialization